Interesting Facts for Kids

 Kids playing soccer on the beach in Brazil

-The 32 soccer teams had taken part in the world's biggest soccer tournament.
-Brazil was also one of the top teams.
-Brazil had won the worldcup five times in 1958, 1962, 1970, 1994 and 2002 and the country participated in all the tournament since it began.
+The South American country hosted the soccer world cup in 2014.
+Brazil won the world cup five times in 1958, 1962, 1970, 1994 and 2002 and the country has participated in all the tournament since it began.

 Brazilians love their fresh fruits and vegetables such as okra, coconuts corn and beans.
 Many traditional dishes contain beans, rice or manioc flour.
 The most favourite dish in Brazil is probably the feijoada, a bean stew made with pork and rice.